 On that note, the rest of us will wait and perfect our WooCommerce Shopping Cart integration with Google Shopping for maximum product exposure and maximum conversions with the CPC model currently available.
+And to ensure profitability through WooCommerce Google Shopping integration, there are a few points that you should keep thoughts about.

 Type of products that may cause an issue in Google Shopping Integration